 Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-The works will employ a night-time working pattern, and numerous properties fall within 300m of the scheme.
-Due to the short duration and localised nature of the works, the proposed scheme is anticipated to result in temporary minor noise impacts during the construction programme.
+The works will employ a night-time working pattern, and two properties fall within 100m of the scheme.
+The proposed scheme is anticipated to result in temporary minor noise impacts during the construction programme.
 The following mitigation measures will be put in place:

 - The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - Residents within 300m of the scheme will be notified in advance of the works, likely by a letter drop.
-This notification will include details of proposed nature, timings and duration of the works, and a 24-hour contact number for the BEAR Scotland Control Room. - The Environmental Health Officer (EHO) for the Highland Council will be notified of works. - The noisiest works (e.g. planing) will be programmed to be completed as early in the nightly schedule as possible, where reasonably practicable. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+This notification will include details of proposed nature, timings and duration of the works, and a 24-hour contact number for the BEAR Scotland Control Room.

+- The Environmental Health Officer (EHO) for Perth and Kinross Council will be notified of works. - The noisiest works (e.g. planing) will be programmed to be completed as early in the nightly schedule as possible, where reasonably practicable. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant, machinery and vehicles will be switched off when not in use. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
 Where deemed necessary, acoustic screens will be utilised.